ast-hugger/AdventKT/README.md

 a goal in itself.
 This said, it turned out to be a fairly complete mini-adventure with its own goal and plot.

-Locations and item descriptions are generally true to the original, however some interactions are changed or augmented to try out various engine features, and to keep the world cohesive without replicating it all.
+Locations and item descriptions are generally true to the original, as published by Eric Raymond (adventure.yaml is included).
+Some interactions are changed or augmented to try out various engine features, and to keep the world cohesive without replicating it all.

 ## Building and Running